DagilisLab/DagilisLab/index.md

 {% capture text %}

 The Dagilis Lab members have a wide range of interests, and we are always looking for more graduate students and postdocs.
+Our goal is to have a team with diverse talents, interests and backgrounds.

 {%
   include button.html